FadedSunrise/Sunshine-Sunshine/README.md

 ⋆ I'm a "multishipper", by that I mean I accept all ships as long as they're not illegal, nor, toxic for both of the characters.
 I do accept talking about ships and hearing people opinions about each of them !

 ⋆ To know, I'm not english !
 So if I make any wrong sentence or correct myself, its normal.
+I accept gladly person who wants to learn French !
+I can give help and all.

 ⋆ I accept every country, so don't hesitate (as long as you're not harsh, like always).